mbedded/obsidian-paste-file-link/README.md

-# Paste as file link
+# Paste as a file link

 This plugin is used to paste the content of the clipboard as a link to another file in the current vault.